ejeliot/turtle/README.md

 Restructuring and improvements to command line parameters and usage:

 * Command line parameters changed:
    - Commands are entered without prefix.
    - Options can be set with -- prefix.
    - Config file can be set using three ways:
       1. Using default config file: turtle.conf.
       2. Using environment variable TURTLE_CONFIG.
       3. Using command line parameter --config=<filename>.
 * Use of internal mysqli method to run SQL migration instead of standalone mysql executable.
 * Display failed query in multi query migrations.
 * Extracted methods for messaging: 'error', 'success', 'message', and 'abort'.
-* Always trying to use COMMIT/ROLLBACK.
+* Always use COMMIT/ROLLBACK.
 Ignored with MyISAM, but works with InnoDB.
 * Implemented functional dry run support.
 * Added help message.
 * Added automatic timestamping to migrations table scheme.